top of page

 But they never told you what the dragon really was.

-St George wasn’t English.
+The Real St George

 They took his name.